top of page

 TOUR

-Here a Llanover Hall we provide a space for the community to take part in hands on learning activities.
+Here at Llanover Hall we provide a space for the community to take part in hands on learning activities.

 We offer an opportunity for new learning and deliver courses as part of Cardiff Council's Adult Learning program.
 We also have independent courses run by artists and professional practitioners.
 Whether you are looking to extend your knowledge, meet new people or just to try something different we have a range of courses to suit you.